The human hearing range - what can you hear?

 Here’s what an audiogram looks like:

-The red line shows the level of hearing of a person’s right ear.
-The left ear is plotted with a blue line.
+The white line shows the level of hearing of a person’s right ear.
+The left ear is plotted with a black line.
 The area below the line shows the levels of hearing loss that this person can hear and the area above the line shows the levels that the person can’t hear.

 Here are some common sounds plotted on a standard audiogram: